How to store food and keep it fresh for longer

-Buying in bulk – or at least opting for bigger shopping loads at the supermarket – rather than nipping out for bits and pieces every day will save you cash.
+Buying in bulk – or at least opting for bigger shopping loads – rather than nipping out for bits and pieces every day will save you a ton of money at the supermarket.

-So how can you save yourself some dollar and avoid wasting food?
-And what really is the deal with the best before date?
-Buckle up for our guide to wasting less food – you're in for a (fully edible) treat.
+So how can you save yourself some money and avoid wasting food?
+And what really is the deal with the best-before date?
+Buckle up for our best food storage tips – you're in for a (fully edible) treat.

 While it's generally a case of looking at the food and using your common sense to see if it's edible, a general rule of thumb is that it'll be okay for a couple of days more than what it says on the label.

-If your food is on it's way out and you don't want to waste it, cook it up into something that can then be stored for longer (even if your version of 'cooking' just involves shoving it in the microwave!).
+If your food is on its way out and you don't want to waste it, cook it up into something that can then be stored for longer (even if your version of 'cooking' just involves putting it in the microwave).

-For example, if your mince is about to go off, make it into spag bol and it'll keep in the fridge for another week since the mincemeat will be cooked.
+For example, if your mince is about to go off, make it into spag bol and it'll keep in the fridge for another four days since the mincemeat will be cooked.

-Otherwise, chuck it in the freezer!
-Even the most unfreezeable things you can think of are probably totally freezable – so much so that we've written an entire guide on it!
-Just make sure the food hasn't already gone off, otherwise freezing it won't be much help to anyone.
+Otherwise, chuck it in the freezer.
+You'd be surprised at what foods you can freeze – just make sure the food hasn't already gone off, otherwise freezing it won't be much help to anyone.

 The short answer: porous paper.
 We're talking something like baking paper, rather than cling film, so it can still breathe.